 - If it’s a duplicate bug, link it to the original ticket and/or close it as a duplicate.

-- Verify the problem can be replicated.
-If it doesn’t seem rational, it might not be a bug, it might be a misunderstanding by the bug reporter.
+- Verify that the problem can be replicated.
+If it doesn’t seem rational, it might not be a bug and might be a misunderstanding by the bug reporter.

 - Verify the summary and description are correct.
 If they aren’t correct, fix them.